samifahim07/House-price-prediction-using-Regression./README.md

 An IEEE-format research paper accompanying this project is available in the repository:
 📄 `House_Price_Prediction_IEEE.docx`

----

-## 📝 License

-This project is licensed under the MIT License.
-See [LICENSE](LICENSE) for details.

----

 <div align="center">
 Made with ❤️ | Boston Housing Dataset | scikit-learn